 It should be a given that employees deserve to feel safe and respected in their workplaces.
 Sexual harassment in the workplace creates a hostile environment for employees that can be emotionally and mentally damaging and poorly affect their job performance.
 This article is intended as a short guide to what sexual harassment is and what legal options may be available if you’ve been victimized.
-If you experienced sexual harassment in your workplace, you should contact a Baltimore sexual harassment and abuse attorney.
+If you experienced sexual harassment in your workplace, you should contact a Baltimore sexual harassment lawyer.
 They can help you understand your rights and assist you through the legal process.

 Sexual Harassment in the Workplace